StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 The algorithm we will see today is one such way of approximating a solution.

-In **[Ant Colony Optimization](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms)**, we will run a simulation of "ants" traversing the graph, constrained to only move in cycles, visiting each node exactly once.
+In **[Ant Colony Optimization Algorithms](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms)**, we will run a simulation of "ants" traversing the graph, constrained to only move in cycles, visiting each node exactly once.
 Each ant will leave, after finishing its traversal, a trail of pheromones that is proportional to the inverse weight of the discovered cycle (that is, if the cycle the ant encountered is twice as big, it will leave half the pheromones on each edge of the graph it went through, and so on).

 Finally, though we will make ants choose which edge to go through on each step of their traversal randomly, they will assign more preference to edges with more pheromones on them, and less preference to those with less pheromones.
 Additionally, if an edge is longer, it will receive less preference, since it implies higher travel times.